zfchung1/weather-and-traffic/README.md

    * The application UI is built with the bare minimum effort, enough to demonstrate certain level of responsiveness.
    * When there is waiting time from dependencies (e.g. API loads data), it'd be good to provide user some feedback by having a skeleton / loading animation to avoid confusion for users.
    * Ideally, we should also measure the frontend using LightHouse or Web Vitals as a benchmark.
+   * We could also consider the timezone of user's browser, if this site will be used by users from different timezone.
 4. Eslint
 5. Hosting demonstration
    * If time permitted, would love to demonstrate how to setup CI/CD using Github Actions, Terraform.
 We could consider Serverless architecture / K8s based on the demand of the traffic, and if we need to consider to lift and shift the application from different cloud hosting providers.